Queen Elizabeth The Queen Mother: Post-war years

-Queen mother (1952–2002)
+Queen mother

 Widowhood

 Shortly after George VI's death, Elizabeth began to be styled as Her Majesty Queen Elizabeth The Queen Mother because the normal style for the widow of a king, "Queen Elizabeth", would have been too similar to the style of her elder daughter, Queen Elizabeth II.
 Popularly, she became the "Queen Mother" or the "Queen Mum".
 She was devastated by her husband's death and retired to Scotland.
 However, after a meeting with Prime Minister Winston Churchill, she broke her retirement and resumed her public duties.
-Eventually she became just as busy as queen mother as she had been as queen consort.
+Eventually, she became just as busy as queen mother as she had been as queen consort.
 In July 1953, she undertook her first overseas visit since the funeral when she visited the Federation of Rhodesia and Nyasaland with Princess Margaret.
 She laid the foundation stone of the University College of Rhodesia and Nyasaland—the current University of Zimbabwe.
 Upon her return to the region in 1957, Elizabeth was inaugurated as the college's president, and attended other events that were deliberately designed to be multi-racial.
 During her daughter's extensive tour of the Commonwealth over 1953–54, Elizabeth acted as a counsellor of state and looked after her grandchildren, Charles and Anne.
 In February 1959, she visited Kenya and Uganda.

 Elizabeth oversaw the restoration of the remote Castle of Mey, on the north coast of Scotland, which she used to "get away from everything" for three weeks in August and ten days in October each year.
-She developed her interest in horse racing, particularly steeplechasing, which had been inspired by the amateur jockey Lord Mildmay in 1949.
+She developed her interest in horse racing, particularly steeplechasing, which had been inspired by the amateur jockey Lord Mildmay of Flete in 1949.
 She owned the winners of approximately 500 races.
-Her distinctive colours of blue with buff stripes were carried by horses such as Special Cargo, the winner of the 1984 Whitbread Gold Cup, and Devon Loch, which spectacularly halted just short of the winning post at the 1956 Grand National and whose jockey Dick Francis later had a successful career as the writer of racing-themed detective stories.
-Peter Cazalet was her trainer for over 20 years.
 Although (contrary to rumour) she never placed bets, she did have the racing commentaries piped direct to her London residence, Clarence House, so she could follow the races.
 As an art collector, she purchased works by Claude Monet, Augustus John and Peter Carl Fabergé, among others.